AMcEnaney1/OceanSatelliteImages/README.md

 ---

-Downloads and analyzes data from satellite images, for use in creating a shellfish growth model.
+Downloads and analyzes data from satellite images, for use in eventually creating an open source shellfish growth model.

 ---